goplot/goplot/README.md

   3. Monitor eligible plots passing the plot filter.
   4. Monitor your farm space.
   5. Assess your XCH wins!
-  6. Inspire your own project.
+  6. Inspire your own project!

 Other Options
 ------------

 Goplot is not for everyone.
 It assumes knowledge of Linux and willingness to tinker with bash scripts.
 You will need to learn a little something about doing custom dashboards in Grafana.
-It was developed mainly with concern for management and monitoring of massively parallel plotting.
+It was developed mainly with concern for management and monitoring of massive parallel plotting.
 There are a few other options worth looking at that may either do what you want better than goplot or may supplement goplot:

   1. Chia default graphical interface; https://github.com/Chia-Network/chia-blockchain/wiki/INSTALL
     - Probably the best choice for a simple farm, likely to get more features over time